Organic farming avoids or largely excludes the use of synthetic fertilisers, pesticides, growth regulators and livestock feed additives.

-When considering fruit and vegetable extracts, this does not only benefit you by reducing the toxic exposure, but it is also associated with a higher food phytochemical content.
-Phytochemicals are secondary metabolites synthesised by plants when exposed to environmental stressors as a defence mechanisn and are thought to largely contribute to the benefits of plant foods.
+When considering fruit and vegetables this does not only benefit you by reducing the toxic exposure, but it is also associated with a higher food phytochemical content.
+Phytochemicals are secondary metabolites synthesised by plants when exposed to environmental stressors as a defence mechanism and are thought to largely contribute to the benefits of plant foods.

 Conventional agriculture leads to a shift of the plants’ energy use toward growth and high yield, rather than the production of micronutrients and natural phytochemicals.
 This has been confirmed in research which has found organic fruit and vegetables contain higher levels of phytochemicals such as resveratol, polyphenols and anthrocyanins when compared to conventional produce.
 Optimising phytochemical intake may be a useful strategy to enhance results in weight reduction programs according to research published in the Journal of Human Nutrition and Dietetics.

 1. Metagenics, December 2011/January 2012 Update.

 © Haynes Acupuncture Gold Coast